Pages

 A man has been seen, in period clothing, possibly early 1900’s, sitting on the back stairs of the home.
 The clothing worn, and the site where he has been seen would indicate the possibility of a servant, perhaps one who loved his masters, and the house far too much to move on after his death.

-Overnight staying guests have reported waking up and finding a child lying in bed with them, when no children have been reported to be in the home.
+Overnight-staying guests have reported waking up and finding a child lying in bed with them, when no children have been reported to be in the home.
 Other people have reported seeing children, in “olden-times” clothing playing on the front steps of the mansion, running around, not noticing the adults staring at them in bewilderment, before the children fade into the surroundings…

 The most often seen spirit in the Home though is thought to be the spirit of Valentine Mortlock.
 Valentine was born on Valentine’s Day, thus his name.
-He was born with “cretinism” which is described on Wikipedia as “is a condition of severely stunted physical and mental growth due to untreated congenital deficiency of thyroid hormones”.
+He was born with “cretinism” which is described on Wikipedia as “a condition of severely stunted physical and mental growth due to untreated congenital deficiency of thyroid hormones”.

-Valentine lived much of his life confined to his room, perhaps this was because of his disability, but more likely it is because his well to do family saw his disability as a blight upon their name.
+Valentine lived much of his life confined to his room, perhaps this was because of his disability, but more likely it is because his well-to-do family saw his disability as a blight upon their name.

-Valentine had long blonde hair, which was common for young boys of the period, and very often, when he was seen, he would be mistaken for a little girl, this could explain the sightings of a long haired blonde spirit girl inside the hall, mistaken identity!
+Valentine had long blonde hair, which was common for young boys of the period, and very often, when he was seen, he would be mistaken for a little girl, this could explain the sightings of a long-haired blonde spirit girl inside the hall, mistaken identity!

 The most notable recent sighting of Valentine was recorded by the caretakers of Martindale Hall and is displayed in his room for all to read.